oneminch/Notes/SQL.md

 | `.headers [on\|off]`     | Displays column headers                                        |
 | `.nullvalue NULL`        | Replaces NULL with a custom string (e.g., `.nullvalue 'N/A'`)  |

+> [!note] `VACUUM`
+> - In SQLite, `VACUUM` is a command used to optimize and maintain databases.
+>     - It copies the entire database content to a temporary file and then overwrites the original database with the optimized version, which requires free disk space up to twice the size of the original database.
+>
+> ```sql
+> VACUUM;
+>
+> VACUUM main.table_name;
+> ```
+>
+> - **Benefits**:
+>     - Rebuilds the database file, reducing its size by removing unused space left after deletions.
+>     - Reorganizes data, improving performance by reducing fragmentation.
+>     - Rebuilds indexes from scratch, potentially improving query performance.
+>     - Can remove traces of deleted content, making it harder for adversaries to recover deleted data.

 - In SQLite, it's possible to add other databases to the current connection.

 ```sqlite